GoogleCloudPlatform/community/tutorials/gke-autopilot-with-keda/index.md

 For the tutorial we configured the scaled object for fast scaling up and down.
 ![The scaling of the deployment](./app_deployment_descriptor.png)

-When you check the number of replicas via you can see that Keda automatically scaled the number of replicas down to zero, since there are currently no messages in the subscription waiting to be processed:
+When you check the number of replicas via you can see that KEDA automatically scaled the number of replicas down to zero, since there are currently no messages in the subscription waiting to be processed:

 ```
 kubectl get deployments